 The Housing Service believes in giving all tenants and leaseholders the opportunity to shape and influence our services to meet the needs and aspirations of our customers.
 We offer a wide range of different involvement options to make sure you can get involved in a way which suits you.
 We offer training and support to make sure your involvement delivers a real impact on the service you get.
 Find out more about tenant and leaseholder participation.

-Between April and June 2013 a customer survey (called STAR) was undertaken by a company we commissioned called CR Market Research.
+A customer survey (called STAR) was undertaken by a company we commissioned called CR Market Research.
 All tenants and leaseholders were invited and encouraged to take part.
 It was part of the housing service’s continued commitment to providing you with the very best housing service and understanding what is important to you.